YEEthanCC/AgentBuilder-EN/Knowledge_Base/Sync_Data_from_Notion.md

 ## Segmentation and Cleaning

 Next, choose your **segmentation settings** and **indexing method**, then **Save and Process**.
-Wait for Dify to process this data for you, which typically requires token consumption in the LLM provider.
-Dify supports importing not only standard page types but also aggregates and saves page properties under the database type.
+Wait for AgentBuilder to process this data for you, which typically requires token consumption in the LLM provider.
+AgentBuilder supports importing not only standard page types but also aggregates and saves page properties under the database type.

 ***Please note: Images and files are not currently supported for import, and tabular data will be converted to text display.***

 ## Synchronizing Notion Data

-If your Notion content is modified, you can directly click **Sync** in the Dify dataset **Document List Page** to perform a one-click data synchronization.
+If your Notion content is modified, you can directly click **Sync** in the AgentBuilder dataset **Document List Page** to perform a one-click data synchronization.
 This step requires token consumption.

 ## Integration Configuration Method for Community Edition Notion

 Notion integration can be done in two ways: **internal integration** and **public integration**.
-You can configure them as needed in Dify.
+You can configure them as needed in AgentBuilder.
 For specific differences between the two integration methods, please refer to [Notion Official Documentation](https://developers.notion.com/docs/authorization).

 ## 1. Using Internal Integration